 Business metrics, often referred to as key performance indicators (KPIs), are measures of growth.

-By using a data visualisation tool such as Microsoft Power BI, organisations can have up-to-the-minute reports on these KPIs instantly in a visually-understandable way.
-Alternatively, reports can be configured to deliver directly into relevant inboxes on the recommended frequency.
+Using a powerful data visualisation tool such as Microsoft Power BI, organisations can access up-to-the-minute reports on critical business metrics in a visually accessible way.
+Power BI allows businesses to quickly analyse key performance indicators (KPIs) and can be configured to deliver insights directly into relevant inboxes at the most appropriate intervals, ensuring decisions are based on up-to-date business metrics.

-If you’re trying to understand how your organisation is doing, here are five business metrics you should look to measure and report on:
+Every organisation is different, and will likely know some of the measures it needs to judge its performance.
+However, if you’re trying to understand how your organisation is doing, there are five business metrics you should look to measure and report on:

 Revenue growth is the key metric in measuring financial performance.
 This is determined by the number of sales that are generated, minus the cost of refunds and undeliverable items.